 Where is your impostor syndrome coming from?
 Is it because you’ve never worked in this particular industry before, despite your transferable skills?
-A project manager in a firm might find themselves feeling a little out of their depth producing a film, for instance, despite many of their talents allowing them to stay competent in this field.
+A project manager in a firm might find themselves feeling a little out of their depth producing a film.
 Perhaps you can understand why you feel this way, and when you do, that feeling will dissipate.
-However, if it’s coming from a less-healthy source, such as an unhelpful and irritating person in your office downplaying your confidence any chance they can get, you know how to address it.
+However, if it’s coming from a less-healthy source, such as a person in your office downplaying your confidence.
 Be sure to consider where the bulk of this feeling comes from – it will help you with the best forward response.

 Remind Yourself of All of Your Achievements

 Take the time to reflect on how much you’ve achieved, all the skills you’ve gained and where your strengths lie.
 You are worthy of all your accomplishments and deserve the recognition you get!

 If you’re finding this step particularly hard it might be a good idea to keep a record of your wins.
 Keep a folder of all your certificates and achievements.
 Also update your cv and linkedin profile with new experiences regularly and write out a to-do list everyday (bonus: ticking off each job is a great motivator!).